Rypple, which provides cloud services, wanted to show that its solution increases the efficiency of managers and employees.

 “Well, no, another search engine?”

 The same difficult task was faced by the company that was to create an explainer video about the advantages of the browser.
-However, this is the magic of this type of animation—that what is invisible at first glance emerges into the light of day.

 – I never thought a simple animated recording would be so useful in so many different situations.
 We use it in every presentation, on our website and during meetings with potential investors.
 People love it.
 It also provides them with basic knowledge about us, which makes our conversations richer and more concrete – says Jordi Torras from Inbenta.